Skip to content

 As a musician and DJ, Ore-Giron is keenly aware of the history and cross-cultural evolution of musical styles.
 Through various collaborative endeavors, including LOS JAICHACKERS with Julio César Morales, he has created platforms to highlight these practices and experiment with new hybridizations and sounds.
 Within his video work, Ore-Giron offers visually arresting meditations on the nexus of landscape, economy, the legacies of globalization, and what is lost and gained as different cultures come into contact.
 He contends with histories of erasure and invisibility through a practice that is as interdisciplinary as it is transcultural; his paintings, music, and videos illuminate a process of cultural transmutation and transformation that yields a whole greater than the sum of its parts.

-Born in Arizona to a Peruvian father and a mother of Irish descent, Eamon Ore-Giron (b.
-1973) grew up in Tucson, where indigenous, Latino, Mexican, and white American cultures intersect.
+Eamon Ore-Giron (b.
+1973) was born and raised in Tucson, Arizona.
 He later spent formative time in Mexico City as well as Huancayo and Lima, Peru, before relocating to Los Angeles, where he is currently based.
 Ore-Giron received a BFA from the San Francisco Art Institute in 1996 and an MFA from the University of California, Los Angeles in 2006.
-Ore-Giron has been the subject of solo exhibitions at The Contemporary Austin (2023); Museum of Contemporary Art Denver (2022); The Anderson Collection at Stanford University (2022); LAXART, Los Angeles (2015); the 18th Street Art Center, Santa Monica (2012); and the Pennsylvania Academy of the Fine Arts, Philadelphia (2005), among others.
-His work has been selected for the 2024 Whitney Biennial, New York, NY, and has been featured in shows that include New Light: Encounters and Connections at the Museum of Fine Arts, Boston (2021); Break + Bleed at the San José Museum of Art (2021); Close to You at MASS MoCA (2021), Sonidx: Audio Culture in Latinx Art at the Vincent Price Art Museum (2021); SOFT POWER at the San Francisco Museum of Modern Art (2019); Made in L.A.
-2018 at the Hammer Museum, Los Angeles; Soul Mining at the ASU Museum of Art, Arizona State University, Tempe (2017); Something Else, the OFF Biennale Cairo (2015); and the 2008 California Biennial at the Orange County Museum of Art, Newport Beach, California.
-His work as part of LOS JAICHACKERS has also been shown at Pérez Art Museum Miami (2013), the Los Angeles County Museum of Art (2008), and in Prospect.3, New Orleans (2014).
+Ore-Giron has been the subject of solo exhibitions at The Contemporary Austin (2023); Museum of Contemporary Art Denver (2022); the Anderson Collection at Stanford University (2022); LAXART, Los Angeles (2015); 18th Street Art Center, Santa Monica (2012); and the Pennsylvania Academy of the Fine Arts, Philadelphia (2005), among others.
+Recently, he has participated in major group exhibitions and biennials such as the Whitney Biennial (2024), Rising Sun: Artists in an Uncertain America at Pennsylvania Academy of Fine Arts (2023), SOFT POWER at SFMoMA (2019), and Made in LA at the Hammer (2018), amongst others.
+His work as part of LOS JAICHACKERS has also been shown at the Pérez Art Museum Miami (2013), Los Angeles County Museum of Art (2008), and Prospect.3, New Orleans (2014).

 Ore-Giron was selected to realize major public commissions by the New York Metropolitan Transportation Authority and LA METRO for subway stations in Brooklyn and Los Angeles, respectively.
-His work is in the permanent collections of Art in Embassies, U.S. Department of State; Buffalo AKG Art Museum, Buffalo, NY; Hammer Museum, Los Angeles; Kadist, San Francisco; Los Angeles County Museum of Art; Museum of Fine Arts, Boston, MA; Pennsylvania Academy of the Fine Arts, Philadelphia; Pérez Art Museum Miami; Rollins Museum of Art, Winter Park, FL; San Francisco Museum of Modern Art; and the Whitney Museum of American Art, New York.
+His work is in the permanent collections of the Hammer Museum, Los Angeles; Kadist, San Francisco; Los Angeles County Museum of Art; Minneapolis Institute of Art; Museum of Fine Arts, Boston; Pennsylvania Academy of the Fine Arts, Philadelphia; Pérez Art Museum Miami; San Francisco Museum of Modern Art; Santa Barbara Museum of Art; Whitney Museum of American Art, New York; and United States Consulate General, Nuevo Laredo, Mexico, curated by the U.S. Department of State’s Office of Art in Embassies.

 Back To Top